ALXS-GitHub/Advent-Of-Code-2024/README.md

 In the output, you will see the answers and the time it took for each part to run.

+Make sure that the test input provided in the problem is set in the `inputtest.txt` file in the `day<day_number>` folder, and the real input is set in the `input.txt` file.

 ## Benchmarks

 By default, when running the code, a benchmark for the time will be run as well.
 However this approach is very simple and not very accurate.
 If you want to run a more accurate benchmark, you can use the following command: